Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 Access Rules are the building blocks for constructing fine-grained access control policies for an Application.
-When performing an operation through the Basis Theory API, Access Rules are evaluated in priority order until the first rule is found that matches the operation and target resource(s).
+When performing an operation through the Basis Theory API, Access Rules are evaluated in priority order until the first rule is found with matching permissions and container.
 Once a matching rule is identified, the [transform](/concepts/access-controls#what-are-access-rules-transform) defined on the rule determines if and how Token data will be returned from the API.
 If no matching rules are found, access to the requested resource is denied with a `403 Forbidden` error.